Generic Email Client Settings

-One thing to remember about connecting to a mail client is that the goal is to send your email from its local server to a third-party location.
-That client is typically supported by the company who made it; however, what predominately rings-true is that all mail clients require virtually the same information; Your name, email address, password, and server settings.
+One thing to remember about connecting to a mail client is the goal, which is to send your email from its local server to a third-party location.
+That client is typically supported by the company who made it; however, what predominately rings true is that all mail clients require virtually the same information: Your name, email address, password, and server settings.

 Still not connecting?

-There are a few things below which you can try to troubleshoot with your mail client.
-If you still have trouble, ensure your webmail is working by sending an email from there to another address you control like a Gmail or Hotmail.
-If webmail is working, this could indicate an issue with your local pc or mail client.
+There are a few things that you can try to troubleshoot your email client.
+If you're still having issues, ensure your webmail is working by sending an email from there to another address you control, like a Gmail or Hotmail.
+Please continue reading below to find out more!

 Are your mail records pointing to us?

-Your domain's DNS settings control which service provider/company handles your email.
-Check your settings twice to make sure they point to us.
-If your domain is not registered with HostGator through PDR, you may need to update your Nameservers or MX Records at the registrar where your domain is.
+If your domain is not registered with us, you need to contact and update your email records at the registrar where your domain is.

-Sometimes issues with email arise because of the connection from your computer.
+Sometimes email issues arise because of the internet connection of your computer.